 I don’t like the real world – it’s stressful and right now, there seems to be a lot of snow.
 I am therefore applying for the (not advertised) position of ‘writer in residence’ at Ragdale Hall and would like them to allow me to move in.

 Awaits reply…..listens to stony silence…figures she’d best just write a normal Ragdale Hall review then.

 So, why do I love the place so much?
 Well here’s four reasons to start you off…..

-1) They have a little outside swimmy stream – and it’s hot!
+1) They Have a Little Outside Swimmy Stream – and it’s hot!

-The water and steam facilities are Ragdale are amazing – steam rooms, salt rooms, saunas, floaty candlelit pools and rooms with flowery ceiling projections, even an exercise pool in which you can do prison style pull-ups on a special machine, they are all there for your relaxation pleasure, but my absolute favourite place in the whole spa is accessed via three strips of plastic!
+The water and steam facilities are Ragdale are amazing – steam rooms, salt rooms, saunas, floaty candlelit pools and rooms with flowery ceiling projections, even an exercise pool in which you can do prison-style pull-ups on a special machine, they are all there for your relaxation pleasure, but my absolute favourite place in the whole spa is accessed via three strips of plastic!

-2) The food at Ragdale Hall is really innovative.
+2) The Food at Ragdale Hall is Really innovative.